Bastzonik/nle_mixdown_metadata_bridge/README.md

 # What the script does
-The script copies `source clip names` from an imported offline EDL (Track V2) to the corresponding `mixdown clip names` (Track V1) and writes those names into the `Camera Notes` column in the Media Pool.
+The script copies `source clip names` from an imported offline EDL (Track V2) to the corresponding `mixdown clip names` (Track V1) and writes those names into the `Shot` column in the Media Pool.
 It also copies the EDL `Source Start TC` to the mixdown clips `Audio Start TC` field for reference purposes.

 Due to EDL limitations, the copied timecode is only valid if the framerates of the EDL source, the EDL record, and the DaVinci timeline are identical.